September 16th, 2022

 This pattern is written specifically with beginners in mind.
 The PDF includes step-by-step written instructions plus photos so you can see exactly what each stage should look like.

-It depends on the length you want — I typically make 8–12 skulls for a standard mantle garland.
-The PDF includes garland assembly instructions so you’ll know exactly how to string and space them.
+It depends on the length you want — I typically make 8–12 skulls for a standard mantle.
+The PDF includes assembly instructions so you’ll know exactly how to string and space them.

 More Halloween Crochet You’ll Love

-- Halloween Spooky Boo Ghost Garland – Crochet Pattern
+- Spooky Boo Halloween Crochet Ghost Garland — the perfect pairing for your skull garland

-- Candy Corn Halloween Garland – Crochet Pattern
+- Candy Corn Halloween Garland — round out a three-piece mantle